Striking Distance: Critical response

-On Rotten Tomatoes the film has an approval rating of 20% based on 25 reviews.
+On Rotten Tomatoes the film has an approval rating of 23% based on 26 reviews.
 The site's consensus states: "Weighed down by a rote story and passionless performances, Striking Distance represents one of the lesser '90s genre outings from action hero Bruce Willis."
 On Metacritic it has a score of 36% based on reviews from 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert rated the film one and a half out of four stars, criticizing the film's cliches (even listing them individually) and stating: "The credits say 'written by Rowdy Herrington and Martin Kaplan,' but the right word would have been 'anthologized'."
+Roger Ebert of The Chicago Sun-Time rated Striking Distance one and a half out of four stars, criticizing the film's clichés (even listing them individually) and stating: "I wouldn’t really mind the cliches and the tired old material so much, if the filmmakers had brought energy or a sense of style to the material. [...]
+It’s a tired, defeated picture."
 Owen Gleiberman called the film a "flat, dankly lit, grindingly inept thriller about a serial killer whose victims all turn out to have been acquaintances of Willis' rumpled, alcoholic cop hero."